-Pile driving would be the loudest noise-generating activity during construction of the high-speed rail corridor.
-Therefore, piles that are required along the high-speed rail corridor and that would be located within 500 feet of a noise-sensitive receiver should be installed using the drilling and casing method.
-Another method to mitigate noise related to pile driving is the use of an augur to install the piles instead of a pile driver, which would reduce noise levels substantially.
+• Piles that are required for structure along the HST corridor and which would be located within 500 feet of a noise sensitive receiver should be installed using the drilling and casing method.

+If the drilling and casing method were used, maximum noise levels associated with construction activities would drop by 11 dB, and the distances to the 80 dBA Leq contour would decrease from 410 feet to 180 feet for grade separation construction activities, and decrease from 430 feet to 220 feet for elevated track structure construction activities.
+Another method to mitigate noise related to pile driving is the use of an augur to install the piles instead of a pile driver which would reduce noise levels substantially.
 If pile driving is necessary, limit the time of day the activity can occur.

 The most effective way to minimize the impact of construction noise during the development of the project is to enforce the time restrictions for the hours of construction as listed in local noise ordinances.
-It is important for the design engineer to plan the order of operations during construction so that the noise levels resulting from construction operations would not exceed local noise ordinances or those recommended by the FRA.
+It is important for the design engineer to plan the order of operations during construction so that the noise levels resulting from construction operations will not exceed local noise ordinances or those recommended by the FRA.
 To avoid unnecessary annoyance from construction noise, the following best practices for construction noise control should also be considered for inclusion in construction contract documents: